Welcome to Growth Interviews!

-We recently had a discussion with digital marketing guru, Dennis Yu, about a very important factor that can make a huge difference in your e-commerce success.
+In this week’s episode of Growth Interviews, we invite you to join our conversation with digital marketing guru, Dennis Yu, about a very important factor that can make a huge difference in your e-commerce success.

 “A lot of brands will say that they’re customer-centric, just because they have data and lots of tools […] I would argue that most of them are not.”

 Here are 4 aspects you should take into consideration right now.